Miriam23-coding/miriam-app-design/README.md

 # miriam-app-design
-An app for a class in software engineering.
+An app for a class in software engineering/.